echoprotocol/echowiki/docs/technologies/echorand/general-view.md

 # EchoRand Algorithm

-Technical description of block generation in a distributed blockchain of the **Echo** project ([ECHO: A Next Generation Blockchain Platform For Smart Economics][echo-wp]).
+Technical description of block generation in a distributed blockchain of the **Echo** project.

-The theoretical solution [Algorand v9] [algorand-v9], which describes the achieving of a decentralized consensus based on solving the Byzantine Generals' Problem, was used as the basis for the **EchoRand** algorithm.
+The theoretical solution [Algorand v9][algorand-v9], which describes the achieving of a decentralized consensus based on solving the Byzantine Generals' Problem, was used as the basis for the **EchoRand** algorithm.

 The theoretical solution [Algorand v9][algorand-v9] presents several possible variants of the algorithm. **EchoRand** is based on the variant named **Algorand′2**, implemented with certain modifications.